nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ```

 ### 3.6 Add remark to student/tuition class
-Upon entering the command, a pop-up window with a text box is displayed for the user to edit remarks.
+Upon entering the command, a pop-up window with a text box is displayed for you to edit remarks.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 Users can add, remove, or edit remarks through the editor window.